 Greater Los Angeles has the worst air pollution in the country.

-For as much progress we’ve made to push back against smog – and we have made significant progress – just last year the South Coast Air Basin Violated Federal Standards for Ozone for 85 days in a row, narrowly missing the near record of 87 set the year before.
+For as much progress we’ve made to push back against smog – and we have made significant progress – in 2019 the South Coast Air Basin Violated Federal Standards for Ozone for 85 days in a row, narrowly missing the near record of 87 set the year before.
 Without a doubt, we have our challenges.

 The good news is that a diverse group of people have come together to push back against smog.
 Los Angeles has come together in a big way.